sgpicone/vsc-journal/docs/guide.md

 #### [Webster Search](https://marketplace.visualstudio.com/items?itemName=loosegoose.webster-search)

-Bit of a shameless self plug - this is an extension I wrote by modifying the Google Search extension above.
+This is a really simple extension I wrote by modifying the Google Search extension above.
 It adds a right-click option that allows you to search Webster's online dictionary for the text you've highlighted.

 #### [Markdown Mermaid](https://marketplace.visualstudio.com/items?itemName=bierner.markdown-mermaid)